NVIDIA/Megatron-LM/examples/t5/README.md

 ## 1. Training setup
 <a id="markdown-training-setup" name="training-setup"></a>
-To run the model on Selene
+To run the model on a Slurm based cluster
 ```
 PYTORCH_IMAGE=nvcr.io/nvidia/pytorch:23.09-py3
 ACCOUNT_NAME=""